demidovsursu/caio/README.md

 I recommend using [RE/flex](https://www.genivia.com/doc/reflex/html/index.html) instead of Flex, since it has a better implementation RE.

-Directory src/ contains Caio's sourse.
+Directory src/ contains Caio's source.
 Use the previous generated files from directory build/ to build Caio's executable file.
 Run "make  rebuild" to generate files from changed Caio's source.

 See the code of the mini-Basic interpreter.
 ```cpp